alexvulgo/MoodraApp/README.md

-# Moodra: Meditate with mudras
+# Moodra: Meditate with Mudras
 An app that uses ARKit’s human body-tracking feature to guide users through dynamic meditation, displaying mudras and postures for them to follow.